bcasey266/tf-docs-status-checks-example/README.md

 #### Repeated Actions

 In this example, **terraform-docs** is the last step to run in the workflow.
 With this ordering, all jobs will be re-ran after **terraform-docs** makes it's commit, including the `on-push` and `on-pull-request` workflows.
 This behavior may not be desired depending on the tasks being ran during these previous steps.
-This is a trade-off with this solution, but can be worked around by relocating **terraform-docs** to an earlier step.
+This is a trade-off with this solution, but can be worked around by relocating **terraform-docs** to an earlier step and utilizing _concurrency_ with the involved workflows[^5].

 # Sources: